Skip to content

 Nothophantes horridus

 This small money spider was discovered in 1989 at Cattedown Quarry.
-It has a rather hairy body and legs: the meaning of the Latin word horridus is bristly.
-The species has been found under rocks in Cattedown, Billacombe, and Radford limestone quarries and it may be at other sites nearby.
-It is not known to occur anywhere else in the world.
+It has a rather hairy body and legs: the meaning of the word horridus in its Latin name is bristly.
+The species has been found under rocks in Cattedown, Billacombe and Radford limestone quarries and it may be at other sites nearby.
+It’s not known to occur anywhere else in the world.
 The main threat to the species is from the development of old quarries.
-It is winter-active and so may be overlooked, and could possibly occur in other limestone areas on the west coast of Europe.
+It’s active in winter so may be overlooked and could occur in other limestone areas on the west coast of Europe.

 Spiky small bodied spider with long thin legs